Gerard Hoet (Zaltbomel 1648 - The Hague 1733)

 Note:

-Other drawings from the series can be seen in the Morgan Library, New York, the Metropolitan Museum, New York, the Museum Boijmans van Beuningen, Rotterdam, and the Louvre, Paris.
+Other drawings from the series are in the Morgan Library & Museum, New York, the Metropolitan Museum of Art, New York, Museum Boijmans van Beuningen, Rotterdam, and the Musée du Louvre, Paris.

 Please contact us for a full catalogue entry.